-- 1. A photograph of a physical geography event or feature related to climate - 2.
-A photograph of a physical geography event or feature related to Earth's surface - 3.
-A photograph or proof of attending a museum exhibit that relates to physical geography - 4.
-A photograph or proof of constructing a physical model depicting physical geography - 5.
-A digital model of a climate process discussed in lecture (use picture or video editing software to construct your model) - 6.
-A digital model of a physical process discussed in lecture (use picture of video editing software to construct your model) - 7.
-An emergency preparedness brochure (or some other print media) that is related to physical geography (e.g. hurricane, earthquake, volcano, etc.) - 8.
-A newspaper article related to any part of physical geography covered in lecture (NOTE: you are only allowed to pick a newspaper article ONCE during the semester) - 9.
-Propose your own mission (approval from the instructors is required before you proceed with your mission)
+- A photograph of a physical geography event or feature related to climate - A photograph of a physical geography event or feature related to Earth's surface - A photograph or proof of attending a museum exhibit that relates to physical geography - A photograph or proof of constructing a physical model depicting physical geography - A digital model of a climate process discussed in lecture (use picture or video editing software to construct your model) - A digital model of a physical process discussed in lecture (use picture of video editing software to construct your model) - An emergency preparedness brochure (or some other print media) that is related to physical geography (e.g. hurricane, earthquake, volcano, etc.) - A newspaper article related to any part of physical geography covered in lecture (NOTE: you are only allowed to pick a newspaper article ONCE during the semester) - Propose your own mission (approval from the instructors is required before you proceed with your mission)

-If your mission involves an uncommon file type, please check with me well in advance to ensure I'm able to view it.
+If your mission involves an uncommon file type, please check with the instructors well in advance to ensure we're able to view it.